Isekai-Creation/lmdeploy/ENGINE_TODOS.md

         abort_on_oom: bool = True
         log_level: Literal["info", "debug", "warning"] = "info"
     ```
-  - `DriftEngineConfig` is a thin wrapper around the previously defined `TurboMindEngineConfig` pieces but adds **explicit throughput/latency targets** and microbatch sizes, so the scheduler can tune itself at runtime.
+  - `DriftEngineConfig` is a thin wrapper around the TurboMind scheduler/KV pieces but adds **explicit throughput/latency targets** and microbatch sizes, so the scheduler can tune itself at runtime.
+  - Current status: `DriftEngineConfig` is implemented in `lmdeploy/messages.py` and accepted by `lmdeploy.api.pipeline` / `lmdeploy.api.serve` as a `backend_config`.

-- [ ] **6.1.2 Expose `DriftEngineConfig` in pipeline and server entrypoints.** (Owner: Engineer B, Progress: 0%)
+- [ ] **6.1.2 Expose `DriftEngineConfig` in pipeline and server entrypoints.** (Owner: Engineer B, Progress: 50%)
   Design:
   - New entrypoints:
     ```python